Robdowski/Sprint-Challenge-Advanced-React/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit the `ANSWERS.md` file to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Why would you use class component over function components (removing hooks from the question)?
+    Class components are being replaced by functional components, but are still going to be around for some time because it is not efficient to refactor piles of code.
+I cannot think of a good reason to use them over functional components other than to practice and stay sharp with them, or if you are wanting to use lifecycle methods, which again, I wouldn't think you would want to do.
 - [ ] Name three lifecycle methods and their purposes.
+    ComponentDidMount, used when the components renders to the DOM.
+    ComponentDidUpdate, used when something on the component updates.
+    ComponentDidUnmount, used when the component is no longer on the DOM.
 - [ ] What is the purpose of a custom hook?
+    A custom hook can be used to basically do anything we want with state.
+It is a way to write complex code that is reusable in different spots instead of writing the same code over and over for things such as inputs or forms etc.
 - [ ] Why is it important to test our apps?
+    It is important to test our apps because users do not always use our apps in the ways we thought we intended.
+This can lead to bugs that were unanticipated, but may have been caught in testing.

 ## Project Set Up